ErikDorstel/sonoTron/README.md

 The hardware used is very similar to https://github.com/ErikDorstel/octoTron .
 The only difference is the additional use of two line in ports.

 The sonoTron Vocoder use a MIDI In port to control all vocoder parameters.
-The assigned MIDI controller numbers are part of the documentation.
+The assigned MIDI controller numbers and the schematic are part of the documentation.